pdrum/pdrum.github.io/src/md/website-story.md

 but used `css modules` which came out of the box with Gatsby.
 It was my first time using `css modules`.

+I ended up publishing the site on [Netlify](https://www.netlify.com/) as it was harder than I expected to actually do it on Github Pages.
+Then after defining my custom domain in netlify through its UI, I went to Godaddy and defined an `A` record that points the root directory of my domain to `75.2.60.5` and points `www` to `apex-loadbalancer.netlify.com`.

 # Notes
 These are a couple of things I came across which are worthy of attention IMO.